andjeladimic/Churn-Telekom/README.md

 ## Overview

-Customer churn — when subscribers leave a service provider — is one of the most costly challenges in the telecom industry.
-This project uses data mining techniques to uncover patterns and build models that can identify customers at risk of churning.
+Customer churn — when subscribers cancel their telecom service — is a major business challenge.
+This project uses data mining techniques to discover patterns in customer behavior and build models capable of predicting churn.
+The analysis is organized into three parallel tracks: **supervised learning** on the original data, supervised learning **on k-Means clusters**, and supervised learning **on Hierarchical Clustering outputs**, allowing for a comparison of how clustering as a preprocessing step affects classification performance.

-Unlike traditional Python-based ML pipelines, this project is built entirely in **Orange**, a powerful open-source data science platform with a visual, node-based workflow interface that makes data mining accessible and interpretable.

 ---